 In the EPC model, the clients appoint the EPC contractor for a certain portion of the scope.
 The EPC contractor is responsible for Engineering, Procurement and Construction.
 Although many EPC contractors do not necessarily execute construction or even engineering themselves, they take full responsibility for the EPC execution.

 From a client’s perspective, they have one point of contact and one responsible party to execute the works.
-From the client’s view they now have a single point of contact and responsibility for all service and construction works on their project, namely the EPC Contractor.
+From the client’s view, they now have a single point of contact and responsibility for all service and construction works on their project, namely the EPC Contractor.
 The construction risk is completely transferred to the EPC contractor.
 They still follow a formal change management process and the EPC contractor remains responsible for the detailed engineering of the project.
-The EPC contractor will find it difficult to claim compensation for changes in the original quantities, as the EPC contractor themselves were responsible for determining the quantities in original tender or proposal.
+The EPC contractor will find it difficult to claim compensation for changes in the original quantities, as the EPC contractor themselves were responsible for determining the quantities in the original tender or proposal.

 When using the EPC delivery model, clients often need to verify the EPC contractor’s work.
 When clients do not have an in-house engineering team that can verify the work, they often go to the market for Owner’s Engineering contractors.
 An Owner’s Engineering contractor then looks after the EPC contractor in a similar to an EPCM contractor, but it’s a much smaller team handling exclusively review and verification work.

 In the EPC environment, the EPC contractor invoices the client directly.
 They have sub-contractors under them that will then invoice the EPC contractor.
-This means that only one party is responsible for the flow of money to all subcontractors, after the client has paid the main EPC contractor for the scope.
+This means that only one party is responsible for the flow of money to all subcontractors after the client has paid the main EPC contractor for the scope.
 This way of execution reduces the administrative burden on the client and assists in controlling the spending on the project.
 The project also has significantly less risk of incurring corrupt and fraudulent activities that can often occur when a number of small contractors and suppliers are paid individually.

 The lending agencies often determine the contracting strategy during project development.
 Most of the international financing institutions find comfort in the EPC delivery model with one contractor taking responsibility for the entire scope of work.
 They also appoint strong Owner’s Engineers to assist them with appointing and managing the EPC contractor during execution.